11–12 June 2016

-Joaquim R. R. A. Martins is an Associate Professor at the University of Michigan.
-Before joining the University of Michigan, he was an Associate Professor at the University of Toronto, where he held the Canada Research Chair in Multidisciplinary Optimization.
-He received his undergraduate degree in Aeronautical Engineering from Imperial College, London.
+Joaquim R. R. A. Martins is an Associate Professor at the University of Michigan, where he heads the Multidisciplinary Design Optimization Laboratory (MDOlab) in the Department of Aerospace Engineering.
+His research involves the development and application of MDO methodologies to the design of aircraft configurations, with a focus on high-fidelity simulations that take advantage of high-performance parallel computing.
+Before joining the University of Michigan faculty in September 2009, he was an Associate Professor at the University of Toronto Institute for Aerospace Studies, where from 2002 he held a Tier II Canada Research Chair in Multidisciplinary Optimization.
+Prof. Martins received his undergraduate degree in Aeronautical Engineering from Imperial College, London, with a British Aerospace Award.
 He obtained both his M.Sc. and Ph.D. degrees from Stanford University, where he was awarded the Ballhaus prize for best thesis in the Department of Aeronautics and Astronautics.
-He received the Best Paper Award in the AIAA Multidisciplinary Analysis and Optimization Conference three times (2002, 2006, and 2012).
+He was a keynote speaker at the International Forum on Aeroelasticity and Structural Dynamics in 2007 and the Aircraft Structural Design Conference in 2010.
+He has received the Best Paper Award in the AIAA Multidisciplinary Analysis and Optimization Conference thrice (2002, 2006, and 2012).
+He is a member of the AIAA MDO Technical Committee and was the technical co-chair for the 2008 AIAA Multidisciplinary Analysis and Optimization Conference.
+He is also an Associate Editor for Optimization and Engineering, AIAA Journal, and Structural and Multidisciplinary Optimization.

 Course notes will be made available about one week prior to the course event.
 You will receive an email with detailed instructions on how to access your course notes.
 Since these notes will not be distributed on site, AIAA and your course instructor highly recommend that you bring your computer with the course notes already downloaded.